 - Coarse or kosher salt and freshly ground pepper to taste

 - 6 6-ounce pieces skinless cod filets

-1. Heat the oil and butter in a large, deep skillet or large saucepan over medium high heat and add the scallions, cabbage and carrots.
+- Heat the oil and butter in a large, deep skillet or large saucepan over medium high heat and add the scallions and cabbage.
 Season with salt and pepper and sauté for about 6 minutes, until soft and lightly colored.
-Sprinkle a couple of tablespoons of the orange juice over the cabbage, toss to combine and transfer to a bowl (see Note), and wipe out the skillet.
+Sprinkle a couple of tablespoons of the orange juice over the cabbage, toss to combine and transfer to a bowl, and carefully wipe out the skillet.

-2. Return the skillet to high heat and add the chicken broth and remaining orange juice, season with salt and pepper then turn the heat to high and bring to a simmer.
-Place the cod and the edamame in the pan, cover, and poach until the fish is opaque and the edamame are tender, about 5 minutes in total.
-Meanwhile scoop portions of the cabbage mixture onto serving plates.
+- Meanwhile scoop portions of the cabbage mixture onto 6 serving plates.
 Use a slotted spoon to remove the fish and edamame and place on each plate of the cabbage (don't worry about getting all of the edamame; they rest will catch up when the broth is ladled over).
 Allow the broth to return to a simmer and cook for another minute or so to reduce slightly, then ladle some of the liquid and any stray edamame over each serving.